EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.interp_mag

 Find best fit spectra from magnitudes and interpolate to other bands.
-Package: AtroUtil.spec Description: Given magnitude of an object find the best fit spectra (from a library of templates), and calculate the magnitude of
+Package: AtroUtil.spec Description: Given magnitude of an object find the best fit spectra (from a library of templates), and calculate the magnitude of the spectra in additional bands.